valiente98/openNIDS/README.md

 ![Output sample](https://github.com/valiente98/openNIDS/blob/master/openNIDS.gif)

-*This application was developed for my Telecommunications Engineering bachelor's final thesis.*
 *This project is the result of the final degree project done for my Baschelor's degree in Computer Engineering*

 ### Introduction
-openNIDS is an *open-source* heuristic-based NIDS available for Linux detecnting four types of attacks using Random Forest ML algorithm developed in Python 3.0+ using scikit-learn module.
+openNIDS is an *open-source* heuristic-based NIDS available for Linux detecting four types of attacks developed in Python 3.0+.
+Random Forest classifier ML algorithm provided scikit-learn module is used for generating the four attack-specified classifiers.
 The traffic of a monitored network is captured and classified as benign or malign traffic.
 The four attacks detected by openNIDS and the tools used for performing them are:

 - [x] `SSH brute-force login attacks:`	Patator.
 - [x] `FTP brute-force login attacks:`	Patator.